kailaisun/GlucoFusionTS/README.md

 GlucoImg investigates whether recurrence plots (RP), Gramian angular fields (GAF), Markov transition fields (MTF), and spectrograms provide complementary information beyond conventional one-dimensional sequence modeling.
 The framework integrates a MambaFormer-based temporal encoder, a frozen DINOv2 image encoder, cyclic time-of-day features, cross-attention, and gated residual fusion for glucose forecasting at horizons from 15 to 90 minutes.

-> **Results policy:** This repository distributes source code and configuration files.
-Numerical results, trained checkpoints, subject-level predictions, experiment logs, and manuscript figures are intentionally not included.
-Please refer to the accompanying paper for the complete results.

 ## Research Scope

 The accompanying study evaluates GlucoImg across: